attah/cmyk4devs/README.md

 ![](cmyk.svg)

+Note: W here has no relation to RGBW, it is just the opposite of K since it is conveinient to calculate with.

 ## But what does CMYK do?

 CMYK replaces the part of the total color that would cancel out into black with actual black.